penguinwang96825/QS-Ranking-Crawler/README.md

 # QS Ranking Web Scraping
 A note to build a web scraper by using beautifulsoup and selenium.
-This program crawls [QS Rankings](https://www.topuniversities.com/qs-world-university-rankings) to fetch the table of the rankings.
-Uni name, ranking and the location are fetched from the table and stored as a csv file.
+This program crawls [QS Rankings](https://www.topuniversities.com/qs-world-university-rankings) to discover the top universities from all over the world.
+Uni name, ranking and location are fetched from the table and stored as a csv file.

 ## Import packages
 Download chrome web dirver first. [[Click here](https://sites.google.com/a/chromium.org/chromedriver/)]